axibase/atsd/portals/portal-settings.md

 ## Comments

-Comments provide a way to annotate and describe the settings.
+Comments allow you annotate and describe the settings.
 Comment text is ignored when the configuration is parsed and evaluated.

 ### Single-line Comments